 Instructions

-- Stir for 30 seconds.
-Strain and pour into a fresh glass filled halfway with crushed ice.
+- Stir well.
+Strain into a fresh glass filled halfway with crushed ice.

 - Prep Time: 5 minutes